-By the end of this quick guide, you’ll have an answer to each of the following questions:
+By the time you’re done reading, you’ll have an answer to each of the following:

 - What is competitive landscape analysis?